 Why did you want to become a designer?

-If you didn’t become a designer, what profession would you have chosen?
+If you wouldn’t have become a designer, what profession would you have chosen?

 How have you grown as a designer over the years?

 Where do you see yourself in 5 years?